 If you open the page source on your browser, you can see the HTML part of the description:

 Meta descriptions explain what the page contains.
-When a user enters a search query on Google, for instance, they can read the description to have an idea of what’s inside the link before clicking.
+When a user enters a search query on Google, they can read the description to get a sense of what’s inside before clicking.

 Along with search engines, social media platforms can also display your meta descriptions when you share your content with your followers.